tonygward/psfdx/README.md

 #### Events
 - `Export-SalesforceEventFiles`: Query EventLogFile and export results to CSV.
-- `Get-SalesforceEventLogFiles`: Query EventLogFile and return objects to the pipeline.
+- `Get-SalesforceEventFiles`: Query EventLogFile and return objects to the pipeline.

 #### Utilities
 - `Out-Notepad`: Convenience helper to open a temp file (Windows).

 ### psfdx-metadata

+`Import-Module psfdx-metadata`

 #### Retrieve
 - `Retrieve-SalesforceComponent`: Retrieve specific metadata component by type/name.